ToastHawaii/priceless-map/src/www/docs/README.md

 ## More

+The website was inspired by [Zürich unbezahlbar](https://www.zuerichunbezahlbar.ch/map/), which displays public and free offers, events and facilities in Zürich.
+Thanks to the developers, publishers and supporters of Zürich unbezahlbar for their inspiration and work.

+Various equipment e.g. pumps, sports fields, etc. [Züriplan](https://www.maps.stadt-zuerich.ch/zueriplan3/Stadtplan.aspx)

-Places where you can participate in city life without papers and / or money: [SolidaryCityMap](https://solidary.city/)
+Places where you can participate in city life without papers and / or money.
+[SolidaryCityMap](https://solidary.city/)

+Berlin, free of charge and easy for everyone to experience. [gratis-in-berlin](https://www.gratis-in-berlin.de/)

+Visit public bookcases and register them.
+Look at [the beautiful map from Binnette](https://umap.openstreetmap.fr/fr/map/osm-bookcases-and-boite-a-lire_362287#15/45.2010/5.7389), which is based on the data of [boite-a-lire](https://www.boite-a-lire.com/).
+[Click here for the project website from Binnette's bookcases-to-check](https://github.com/Binnette/bookcases-to-check).

 ---